-If you or your loved one was recently involved in a pedestrian accident involving a motor vehicle, call The Law Firm of Anidjar & Levine at 800-747-3733 to discuss your legal options with a pedestrian accident lawyer in Fort Lauderdale.
+If you or your loved one was recently involved in a pedestrian accident involving a motor vehicle in Fort Lauderdale.
 We can review your case, explain how to best proceed with your claim, and how to maximize your compensation.

 How prevalent are pedestrian accidents?

 Over 5,300 pedestrians were killed and 70,000 were injured in 2015, according to the National Highway Traffic Safety Administration (NHTSA).
 And Florida is the riskiest state in the nation when it comes to pedestrian safety, according to Smart Growth America’s Dangerous By Design 2016 report.